hackwithravi/Python-Port-Scanner/README.md

-Run the script with Python:
+Run the script with Python3: